dbushell/deno_queue/README.md

-# 🦥 Deno Queue
+# 🦥 Carriageway

-Run async functions with limited concurrency and optional rate limiting.
+Run async and promise-returning functions with limited concurrency and optional rate limiting.

 ## Usage

+Deno imports from `mod.ts`.
+Other runtimes import from `index.min.js` (Bun, Node, web browsers).

 Create a new queue: